It is June, which means school is out for me and I actually have time to blog!

 Our school starts at 8:45 and the STEM Festival began promptly at 9 a.m.
 We get as many parent volunteers as possible and request help from EAs that might be available to walk classes around.
 We explained the day to those able to help us travel with the kids but below is the time layout of how it rotated.
 The "you" indicated below was the volunteer of the classroom.
 The "I" was the teacher.
 Each class is separated into thirds.
 A third of the class presents to the class guests and two-thirds rotates to other presentations in other rooms.

-You will have group B and C. I will have group A.
+have group B and C. I will have group A.

 9-9:20 1st rotation